pipecat-ai/pipecat-ai.github.io/docs/calling-your-bot/02-daily.md

 ## Things you'll need

 - An active [Daily](daily.co) developer key.
-- One or more Daily provisioned number (covered below).
+- One or more Daily provisioned phone numbers (covered below).

 ### Do I need to provision my phone numbers through Daily?